Place, Fowey: History

 After the death in 1808 of William Esco Treffry, it was inherited together with the family estates by his nephew Joseph Thomas Austen, a bachelor, who lived there with his mother.
 He changed his name by deed poll to Joseph Treffry in 1836.
 The house at this time was in a state of disrepair.
 Starting in 1813, he undertook much rebuilding and renovation, the work continuing for about thirty years.
-In 1820 he rebuilt the high tower that Elizabeth Treffry had defended so staunchly.
-He tried to incorporate as much as possible of the Tudor structure into his new building.
+In 1820 he demolished the remains of the high tower that Elizabeth Treffry had defended so staunchly and erected a new towerin granite.
 The house was inherited by the Rev Edward Treffry in the nineteenth century.
 He is said to have been preaching a sermon when a wrecked vessel was reported.
 Being keen to share in the spoils, he told his congregation to remain seated while he made his way to the porch.
 Then saying "Right, now we can all start fair", he joined his congregation in sprinting to the shore.